Poorly Maintained Trucks Lead to Accidents

 A semi-truck might weigh as much as 80,000 pounds or more when fully loaded, making it at least 20 times heavier than the average motor vehicle.
 When drivers, trucking companies, and owner-operators fail to maintain these large trucks, accidents can happen.
 Because of the weight and size of a large truck, truck accidents tend to cause massive damage, severe injuries, and a high rate of fatalities.
 In Bexar County, where San Antionio is located, truck accidents killed eight and severely injured 69 in a recent year.

 If you or a loved one were injured in a truck accident caused by poor truck maintenance, Texas law entitles you to seek compensation for your losses.
-Contact one of our skilled truck accident lawyers in San Antonio at The Law Offices of George Salinas at (210) 225-0909 to discuss the details of your accident and learn how we might be able to help you after a truck accident.
+Contact one of our skilled truck accident lawyers in San Antonio at George Salinas Injury Lawyers at (210) 225-0909 to discuss the details of your accident and learn how we might be able to help you after a truck accident.

 Maintenance Regulations for the Trucking Industry